Designing with color in the digital world requires a specific outlook.

 Before you toss tomatoes at me for contradicting the traditional, Form Follows Function, hear me out.
 I have four specific reasons why, in digital design, color is applied more with an eye to functionality than to form.

 Why Function Follows Form When Digital Designing with Color

 1) Emphasis: It’s no secret that when you interact with most websites, applications, emails, and digital advertisements, less color is more effective.
 When a lot of things are emphasized, then nothing is emphasized.
 Applying color to two or three words in a digital ad is enough to catch people’s attention.
 Or applying color as a background with white copy can stand out.
 This supports how the content functions in the layout, and not so much form.

-2) Identification: Logos are typically made up of a unique typeface, illustrated logo mark, and color palette.
+2) Identification: Graphic design experts from graphically.io talk about how logos are typically made up of a unique typeface, illustrated logo mark, and color palette.
 But in most digital devices and platforms, the display space is smaller, so the typeface is sometimes dropped.
 Which means you’re left with a brand’s logo-mark and a single color.
 That color’s function is to quickly distinguish a brand next to another brand while the logo-mark defines the visual separation.